From Friction to Conversion

 How might we make purchasing a selected offer quick, friction-less, clear and compelling?

-Phase 3: I used UX and design basics to create modular architecture for the checkout flow.
-These blocks form an adaptive framework that made it easy for marketing to plug in their data: keeping the experience clean, focused, and easy to follow.
+I leveraged research insights and workshop outcomes to design modular blocks using core UX principles and heuristics.
+These formed an adaptive framework that allowed marketing teams to easily plug in their content while keeping the experience clean, focused, and easy to navigate.

 • Offer block: Simplified offer comparison to reduce cognitive load.